Kexine/gp20-alessiapacca/assignment2/README.md

 <br>

 4) Append to your report a description of the method (normal constrain) and how it compares to the original point-value based approach. <br>
 The method, instead of using the MLS method to blend between constant values associated with each polygon/point, blends between functions associated with them.
-It does that by updating the vector of the constrained values of the neighboring points, on the right part of the equation, by a factor that depends on the normal of the point in consideration.
+It does that by updating the vector of the values of the neighboring point cloud points (not the constrained ones), on the right part of the equation, by a factor that depends on the normal of the point in consideration.
 ![alt text](https://github.com/eth-igl/gp20-alessiapacca/blob/master/assignment2/results/screen.png) <br><br>
 We can see differences in Luigi shape:<br>
 On the left, Luigi reconstructed without the normal constrain; on the right, Luigi reconstructed with the normal constrain Some features, like the hat or the arms of the shape, are better reconstructed with the constrain.<br>